Article

 The Imperative of Speed in Modern Customer Care

-In the modern digital economy, speed is currency.
-Customers in the U.S. and around the world no longer tolerate long hold times or 24-hour email response windows.
-A recent study revealed that 66% of adults feel that valuing their time is the most important thing a company can do to provide good online customer service.
+Customers won’t tolerate long hold times or 24-hour email response windows.
+A recent study by Forrester found that 66% of adults say valuing their time is the most important thing a company can do to provide good online customer service.
+That is two-thirds, and that’s not a small group.

 1. Implement 24/7 Instant Triage with AI Chatbots & Voicebots

-The single biggest drain on any support team is the constant flow of repetitive, low-level queries.
-An intelligent AI chatbot or voicebot is the first line of defense.
-These bots can be deployed on your website, in your app, and across social media messaging platforms to provide instant, 24/7 answers to common questions like “Where is my order?” or “How do I reset my password?”
+Deploy these bots on your website, in your app, across social media messaging platforms.
+They provide instant, 24/7 answers to common questions like “Where is my order?” or “How do I reset my password?”

 How this strategy slashes response time:

-• Instantaneous Resolution: Up to 80% of routine queries can be resolved instantly by a bot without any human intervention.
-Response time is measured in seconds, not hours.
+• Instantaneous Resolution: Up to 80% of routine queries are resolved instantly by the bot with zero human intervention.
+Response time is measured in milliseconds, not minutes.

 • Frees Up Human Agents: By handling high-volume, low-complexity tasks, bots allow your skilled human agents to focus on the complex, high-value customer issues that require empathy and critical thinking.